nais/doc/docs/security/auth/azure-ad/sidecar.md

 !!! warning "Availability"

-    This feature is only available in [Google Cloud Platform](../../../clusters/gcp.md).
+    The sidecar is only available in the [Google Cloud Platform](../../../clusters/gcp.md) clusters.

 ## Description

-A reverse proxy that provides functionality to handle Azure AD login and logout.
+The sidecar is a reverse proxy that provides functionality to perform Azure AD login and logout for end-users.

 !!! info "Prerequisites"
-    - If you're not familiar with Azure AD, review the [core concepts](README.md#concepts).
+    - If you're unfamiliar with Azure AD, review the [core concepts](README.md#concepts).
     - Ensure that you define at least one [ingress](../../../nais-application/application.md#ingresses) for your application.
     - Ensure that you configure [user access](configuration.md#users) for your application. **Users are not granted access by default**.